The ESRS Skinny: What the European Sustainability Reporting Standards ...

-Whatever led you to this point, Embark is happy you’re here and assures you that you’ve come to the right place.
-And while we’ll certainly cover 10-Ks and Qs and all of those meaty topics, we’re also going to take a more expansive approach to your reporting, subjects that might seem ancillary at first glance but, as you’ll see, are instrumental to completing the SEC reporting puzzle.
+Whatever led you to this point, Embark is happy you’re here and promises we’ll make it worth your while.
+So, yes, we’ll definitely cover 10-Ks and Qs and all of those meaty topics.
+But we’re also going to take a more detailed look at SEC reporting, including areas that might not seem as important at first but, as you’ll see, are instrumental to completing the SEC reporting puzzle.

-So on that note, let’s dive into some killer reporting and disclosure insights along with best practices born from Embark’s decades of experience on the SEC reporting frontlines.
-Sound like a plan?
-We agree!
+So on that note, let’s dive into some high-grade reporting and disclosure insights, along with best practices from Embark’s decades of experience on the SEC reporting frontlines.

 Public Company SEC Reporting Requirements

-You don’t wake up one morning with the sudden desire to go public, fire out a quick S-1 registration and – boom – you’re now a public company.
+You don’t wake up one morning with the sudden desire to go public, fire out a quick S-1 registration, maybe a few press releases, and – boom – you’re the new belle of Wall Street.
 Like it or not, there’s a long, often demanding pre-IPO process that requires extensive thought, patience, organization, and expertise to begin public life on the right foot.

-But the expansive run-up process to your initial public offering is a topic we’ve previously discussed so, for brevity’s sake, we’ll assume you’ve successfully navigated those complex waters and now need to start your SEC filings.
-And we’re going to begin by taking a high-level view of basic filing requirements followed by a deeper dive into the actual reports and forms.
+But the seemingly never-ending process leading to your initial public offering is a topic we’ve previously discussed.
+So, for brevity’s sake, we’ll assume you’ve successfully navigated those complex waters and must now focus on your SEC filings.
+And we’re going to begin by taking a high-level view of basic filing requirements, followed by a deeper dive into the actual reports and forms.